 The purpose of the Intelligence Unit is to enhance officer safety, prevent crime and facilitate the apprehension of criminals.
-This is accomplished by gathering, evaluating, analyzing and disseminating intelligence information relating to criminal activity.
-This unit functions as a support for all divisions within the Carmel Police Department.
+This is accomplished by gathering, evaluating, analyzing, and disseminating intelligence information relating to criminal activity.
+This unit functions as a support for all divisions within the Carmel Police Department and routinely works with partner law enforcement agencies across Indiana and across the United States.